 MacBook Air Too Hot

-The hottest temperature on the bottom of the case I’ve seen quoted is 105F / 41C (AnandTech).
+The hottest temperature on the bottom of the case I’ve seen quoted in the press is 105F / 41C (AnandTech) and in the wild is 109F / 43C (thanks for commenting Corbin).
 This benchmark was running Half Life 2 Episode 2, which works both the main processor and the graphics processor – both of which generate heat.
 Both processors are on the same silicon chip in the new MacBook Air.

 (If you have a higher MacBook Air 2012 / 2011 bottom case temperature, please take a screenshot and leave a comment below.)